2KAbhishek/dots2k/README.md

 -   konsole
     Open Konsole, Goto Settings -> Manage Profiles -> Check `Konsole` and click on Set as Default.

-This repo also contains a few scripts in the [scripts](https://github.com/2KAbhishek/dots2k/blob/main/scripts) directory.

 ## The dots2k Universe